edPeregrina/powerpath/docs/module-map.md

 # PowerPath module map

-This document replaces the old root-level `MODULE_INFOGRAPHIC_MAP.md`.
-It is a contributor-oriented map of the **current** architecture on the simplified knowledge-graph line of work.
+This is a contributor-oriented map of the repository architecture.

 ## System overview

-PowerPath simulates how flooding affects infrastructure assets over time, how damage and repair evolve, how road-network disruption changes access, and how those realized states are converted into societal-access and impact outputs.
+PowerPath simulates how flooding affects infrastructure assets over time, how damage and repair evolve, how road-network disruption changes access for repairs and for access to services, and how those realized states are converted into societal-access and impact outputs.

 Primary entry points: